Magnesium, Epsom Salt Baths, & The Production of NAD+ and Reduction of Neurotoxic Quinolinic Acid

 Isolation / Float Tanks

 Isolation or float tanks use between 100-300 pounds of epsom salt in their tanks.
-We wonder why folks report a calming and peaceful experience, while others proclaim their life long anxiety disappeared.
+It is no wonder why folks report a calming and peaceful experience, and some proclaim that their lifelong anxiety has disappeared.

-I have had several clients tell me they swear by walking in the ocean, that they feel great, and just couldn't understand why:)?.
-Ocean water is loaded with various minerals, magnesium being one of them.
+I have had several clients tell me they swear by walking in the ocean, and that it makes them feel great but they just can’t understand why.
+Seawater is loaded with various minerals, magnesium being one of them.

-QPRT also has cysteine thiols [3,4], which, although not iron sulfur clusters, are sensitive to oxidative stress, in particular, nitrosylation.
-It is hypothesized, that it is no coincidence that NAD+/NADPH production is lowered in times of high oxidative stress (the body is smart).
-Several different anti oxidant systems protect against nitrosylation, key among them ADH5(GSNOR), the Glutathione system, and the Thioredoxin system.
-In another blog article related to a compound that regulates part of the NAD/NADPH pathway, we will see some of the effects from herbs that lower oxidative stress.
+QPRT contains cysteine thiols [3,4], which are sensitive to oxidative stress (e.g. nitrosylation).
+It is hypothesized, and it is perhaps no coincidence, that NAD+/NADPH production is lowered during times of high oxidative stress (the body is smart).
+Several antioxidant systems protect against nitrosylation, key among them are ADH5(GSNOR), the glutathione system, and the thioredoxin system.
+In another blog article that discusses a compound involved in regulating a portion of the NAD/NADPH pathway, I discuss herbs that are known to lower oxidative stress.

-Other genes of interest, to be explored in a different blog article (Nitrosylation), related to nitrosylation of cysteine residues for impact are NMDAR (GRIN1, GRIN2A), MTNR1A, ATP Synthase (Complex V), Alpha-Actin, ALDH18A1, and others.
+Other genes of interest related to nitrosylation of cysteine residues are NMDAR (GRIN1, GRIN2A), MTNR1A, ATP Synthase (Complex V), Alpha-Actin, ALDH18A1, and others.
+These will be explored in a different blog article on Nitrosylation.
 As one example, “Recently, expanding roles for H2S and its target protein were …..suggested that H2S is the key aspect of the endoplasmic reticulum (ER) stress response.
 H2S produced by CSE in response to ER stress sulfhydrates protein tyrosine phosphatase 1B (PTP1B) and decreases its activity. “[4]

 Nitrosylation markers are not hard to obtain and quantify, and combined with nutritional status, functional metabolic panels, and genetics provide significant insights into the roots of specific physiological function/dysfunction.